go to PeakAudax Home Page

 A ride across Cheshire and along the North Wales coast to Holyhead and back.
 This has to be my favourite Audax ride, with optional climbs of Halkyn Mountain and Sychnant Pass, counting towards the Peak Audax SR series.

 We use some good quality cyclepaths.
 The Chester Greenway is traffic-free all the way from Mickle Trafford to Connah's Quay.
 Then we use the coastal path from Pensarn to Colwyn Bay via Rhyl again a surface suitable for making good Audax progress, but you will need to watch out for sand and gravel, as well as tourist and their children.
-Unbelievably the steepest climbs of the whole ride are encoutered on this cycle path!
+Unbelievably the steepest climbs of the whole ride are encountered on this cycle path!

 One of the cycling bridges at Pen-y-clip